What is the course about?

 How will I be taught, and will there be any work outside the class?

 The class begins with a short vocal warm-up but you may wish to allow more time before your class if you need more warm-up time than this lesson allows.
 Each class follows a practical workshop format discussing individual presentations via video conference or by filming in advance using a mobile device/webcam to share with the class.
 A professional accompanist will provide recorded backings on a rota basis to be used for presentations/videos.
 Discussions will take place for work in progress and exchange of ideas.
 You will be expected to choose your own repertoire and also to try new suggestions made by the tutor.
 You must work on your repertoire at home, daily practice is expected.

 Are there any other costs?
 Is there anything I need to bring?

-Please source your own copies of the music you wish to sing and remember to bring a spare copy for the accompanist.
-You may also wish to source copies of your classmates’ repertoire so you can follow their performances in class in more detail.
+Please source your own copies of the music you wish to sing and email a copy to the music department for the accompanist allowing a week’s notice for recordings to be produced.
+You may also wish to purchase copies of your classmates’ repertoire as well.

 When I've finished, what course can I do next?